agentsonar/agentsonar/docs/adapters/custom-python.md

 sonar.shutdown()
 ```

-When the native OpenAI Agents SDK adapter ships (~2-3 weeks), this
+When the native OpenAI Agents SDK adapter ships, this bridge becomes a
-bridge becomes a one-line `from agentsonar import monitor_openai_agent`
+one-line `from agentsonar import monitor_openai_agent` swap.
-swap.

 ### Celery agent pipeline